trovu/trovu/Migrate-from-FindFind.it.md

 ## I use FindFind.it with an account

 In this case, you can migrate your settings and user shortcuts.
+It should **not take longer than 5 minutes**.

 You must have an account at <a href="https://github.com/">Github</a>.
 It is free.